 You would understand the world was blue, even while unaware of the word blue or that you were seeing through a blue filter.
 Only your parents would know everything you saw was tinted blue.
 In this same way, the framework of language is a real impediment to seeing the world as it actually is.
 We see it through our language filter, and this easily chokes off a sense of anything beyond that filter.

-Alcohol and drugs can jar that filter a bit, especially the hallucinogenic ones, which may be why we use them.
+Alcohol and drugs can jar that filter a bit, especially the hallucinogenic ones, which is one reason some use them.
 Nevertheless, these just substitute one filter for another — the drug filter.
 On the plus side, such drugs can jar our preconception’s filter and open up other angles of awareness.
-On the down side, it can unhinge any mind very dependent on the normal filter.
-It is no wonder that drugs tend to pose a threat to the cornerstones of civilization’s norms.
+On the down side, it can unhinge any mind especially dependent on the normal filter.
+That’s why drugs can threaten the stability of civilization’s norms.

 I can understand why civilization would not jump on a Taoist bandwagon.
 Populations need everyone to be on the same cultural page.
 That means a culture’s people need to share a belief in the validity of their myths, traditions, music, art, food, clothes, etc. Indeed, I can’t think of any exception — the more conformity the better for unity.
-The common ground of language — words and names, tie all these matters together.
+The common ground of language, words and names, tie all these matters together.
 Civilization needs its people marching to beat of the same drum — a high entropy state (1) of minimum information and maximum uniformity.
 That just doesn’t sit well with a free spirit, does it?
 Yet, on the other hand, it increases the sense of an egalitarian tribal unity.

 A native language is a way of increasing entropy and thus stability.
 Other ways a culture’s people increase entropy is by eating the same foods, wearing the same clothing styles, and of course, practicing the same religion!
 All these increase cultural uniformity and stability.